 No Chance to “Try Before You Buy”

-Even though many of the major websites offer flexible returns, it’s still nice to get your hands on guitar and play it to see if you feel a connection before buying.
+Even though many of the major websites offer flexible returns, it’s still nice to get your hands on a guitar and play it to see if you feel a connection before buying.
 This is especially important if you don’t really know what it is you’re looking for.

 Harder to Spot Fakes